L3ad Solutions

 Start asking on the next job.
 Use a printed card with QR code.
 Train techs to ask in person, owners to ask personally on big jobs.
 See Local Reviews: The Real Playbook for the full system.

-Lowest leverage of the four, but still meaningful for long-tail capture and AI search visibility (see Generative Engine Optimization).
+Lowest impact of the four, but still meaningful for long-tail capture and AI search visibility (see Generative Engine Optimization).

 Citations are listings of your business name, address, and phone (NAP) on third-party directories.
 The big ones: BBB, Yelp, Yellow Pages, Bing Places, Apple Maps, Facebook, your local chamber of commerce, industry-specific directories (Angi for home services, Avvo for legal, Healthgrades for medical).